-Although numerous active-duty US Navy personnel appeared in the movie, they were only allowed by the Navy to work during their off-duty hours, and the production had to pay them as they would any other extras.
+Although numerous active-duty U.S. Navy personnel appeared in the movie, they were only allowed by the Navy to work during their off-duty hours, and the production had to pay them as they would any other extras.

 The peak filmed and pointed out by the actors as the site for the new radar antenna, where they were having trouble securing access from local forestry officials, is nowhere near Opana Point.
 The peak is actually Puu Kanehoalani on Oahu's east coast.
 It is one of the narrowest and most inaccessible peaks on the island, even for daring mountain climbers.

-The U.S. Navy's Office of Information was inundated with complaints from U.S. citizens when the military agreed to allow active-duty US military personnel to participate in the recreation of the attack on Pearl Harbor, which some viewed as glorifying Japanese aggression and showing Americans as unprepared.
+The U.S. Navy's Office of Information was inundated with complaints from U.S. citizens when the military agreed to allow active-duty U.S. military personnel to participate in the re-creation of the attack on Pearl Harbor, which some viewed as glorifying Japanese aggression, and showing Americans as unprepared.

-Footage from this film was also used in Pearl (1978), a TV miniseries about the Pearl Harbor attack.
-Some of the Pearl Harbor footage also was used in depicting the Japanese air attacks on Midway on June 4, 1942 in Midway (1976) and on Port Darwin on Feb.
-19, 1942 in Australia (2008).
+Footage from this film was also used in Pearl (1978), a television miniseries about the Pearl Harbor attack.
+Some of the Pearl Harbor footage also was used in depicting the Japanese air attacks on Midway on June 4, 1942 in Midway (1976), and on Port Darwin on February 19, 1942 in Australia (2008).

 The manned radar antenna site depicted as "Opana Point" was actually Koko Head, which is just above Oahu's famous Hanauma Bay.
 This is on the opposite side of the island from the real-life location.
 Today it is home to many antennae including the FAA's CKH VORTAC.

-The attack was not really a surprise, as war between the US and the Empire of Japan was widely expected after the economic embargo began.
-However, many Americans were expecting the attack to take place in the Philippines, which had been under US occupation since the Spanish-American War.
+The attack was not really a surprise, as war between the U.S. and the Empire of Japan was widely expected after the economic embargo began.
+However, many Americans were expecting the attack to take place in the Philippines, which had been under U.S. occupation since the Spanish-American War.

-When a large-scale production about the attack on Pearl Harbor was being suggested, it was discovered that Fox had already optioned a book about the subject, Ladislas Farago's "The Broken Seal", upon which much of the script would be based.
+When a large-scale production about the attack on Pearl Harbor was being suggested, it was discovered that 20th Century Fox had already optioned a book about the subject, Ladislas Farago's "The Broken Seal", upon which much of the script would be based.

-Like Michael Bay's Pearl Harbor (2001), this film is shot at the real location, the still-active Naval Station Pearl Harbor, and, unavoidably features anachronisms in the ships seen in the background.
-However, in the case of this film, this turned out to be more of a benefit than a disadvantage; many of the ships seen in the background, although they had been extensively modified, were still recognizably World War II-era ships, most prominently Fletcher-class destroyers, that could substitute quite well for the older but similar-looking ships in port on December 7, 1941.
+Like Pearl Harbor (2001), this film was shot at the real location, the U.S. Naval Station Pearl Harbor, and, unavoidably, features anachronisms in the ships seen in the background.
+However, in the case of this film, this turned out to be more of a benefit than a disadvantage.
+Many of the ships seen in the background, although they had been extensively modified, were still recognizably World War II-era ships, most prominently Fletcher-class destroyers, that could substitute quite well for the older but similar-looking ships in port on December 7, 1941.
 For the 2001 film, however, most of the ships seen in the background were distinctively more modern ships that could not fit well with the 1941 setting of the story.

-During the debate on the beck of the battleship (probably the 'Nagato') after the war games reference is made for the need for six carriers in the attack force.
+During the debate on the deck of the battleship (probably the "Nagato") after the war games reference is made for the need for six carriers in the attack force.
 During the meeting in Admiral Kimmel's office, there is reference made to this same need.
-Six carriers did in fact participate in the attack; two of them (Zuikaku and Shokaku) were still under construction for most of the first part of the film and didn't commission until late 1941.
+Six carriers participated in the attack; two of them (Zuikaku and Shokaku) were still under construction for most of the first part of the film, and didn't commission until late 1941.
 U.S. Naval intelligence may not have known of their existence.
 If they did, they may not have believed the ships to be combat-ready.
 This may have been a factor in the American intelligence failure.
 (If U.S.S.
-'Essex', an American carrier commissioned at the end of 1942, were to be taken as an example, the two ships would probably not have been believed to be ready for operations before February 1942.)
+Essex, an American carrier commissioned at the end of 1942, were to be taken as an example, the two ships would probably not have been believed to be ready for operations before February 1942.)